le1erdimanche/material-theme/README.md

 # material-theme
-Material theme for Brackets inspired by atom-material-syntax
+Material theme for Brackets inspired by <a href="https://github.com/DaanDD/material-syntax">material-syntax</a> for Atom

 #Screenshot